About CSIR Aroma Mission Phase-II

 Catalyzing Rural Empowerment through Cultivation, Processing, Value Addition and Marketing of Aromatic Plants: CSIR-Aroma Mission interventions of CSIR-IIIM, Jammu

-- a) Brought more than 5500 ha (for all participating labs of CSIR) of the additional area under captive cultivation aromatic cash crops particularly targeting rain-fed /degraded land across the country.
+- Bring about 10938 ha in Phase I and Phase II under captive cultivation aromatic cash crops particularly targeting rain-fed /degraded land across the country.

-- b) Provided technical and infrastructural support for distillation and values-addition to farmers/growers all over the country.
+- Provided technical and infrastructural support for distillation and values-addition to farmers/growers all over the country.

-- c) Enabled effective buy-back mechanisms to assure remunerative prices to the farmers/growers.
+- Enabled effective buy-back mechanisms to assure remunerative prices to the farmers/growers.

 Promotion of cultivation and processing of aromatic crops and enhancing area of selected aromatic plants under CSIR-Aroma Mission